-This report is a product of the Old Fort Site Cultural Survey Project, sponsored by the City of Fort Collins Advance Planning Department, and funded in part by a grant from the State Historic Fund (SHF).
+This report is a product of the Old Fort Site Cultural Survey Project, sponsored by the City of Fort Collins Advance Planning Department.
 Other project products include a narrative historic context and a series of historical development maps of the Old Fort Site created with the aid of Geographic Information Systems (GIS) technology.